What is Apache Spark?

 babyNames.first() // first line of CSV

-For a more comprehensive list of Spark Actions, see the Spark Examples of Actions page.
+For a more comprehensive list of Spark Actions, see the Spark Examples of Actions in Scala or Spark Examples of Actions in Python pages.

 Example of Spark Transformations

-Transformations create new RDDs using existing RDDs.
-We created a variety of RDDs in our example:
+Transformations may create new RDDs by using existing RDDs.
+We can chain and create a variety of new RDDs from babyNames:

 scala> val rows = babyNames.map(line => line.split(","))